Gruffudd ap Llywelyn: Death and aftermath

 Gruffudd reached an agreement with Edward the Confessor, but the death of his ally Ælfgar in 1062 left him more vulnerable.
 In late 1062 Harold Godwinson obtained the English king's approval for a surprise attack on Gruffudd's court at Rhuddlan.
 Gruffudd was nearly captured, but was warned in time to escape out to sea in one of his ships, though his other ships were destroyed.
 In the spring of 1063 Harold's brother Tostig Godwinson led an army into North Wales while Harold led the fleet first to south Wales and then north to meet his brother's army.
 Gruffudd was forced to take refuge in Snowdonia, where he met his death.
 Gruffudd's head and the figurehead of his ship were sent to Harold.
 The Ulster Chronicle states that he was killed in 1064 by Cynan, whose father Iago had been put to death by Gruffudd in 1039.
 Gruffudd had probably made enemies in the course of uniting Wales under his rule.
 According to Walter Map, Gruffudd said of this:

 "Speak not of killing; I but blunt the horns of the offspring of Wales lest they should injure their dam."

 Following Gruffudd's death, Harold married his widow Ealdgyth, who was to be widowed again three years later.
 Gruffudd's realm was divided again into the traditional kingdoms.
-Bleddyn ap Cynfyn and his brother Rhiwallon came to an agreement with Harold and were given the rule of Gwynedd and Powys.
+Gruffudd's half-brothers, Bleddyn ap Cynfyn and his brother Rhiwallon, came to an agreement with Harold and were given the rule of Gwynedd and Powys.
 Thus when Harold was defeated and killed at the Battle of Hastings in 1066, the Normans reaching the borders of Wales were confronted by the traditional kingdoms rather than a single king.
 Gruffudd left two sons who in 1069 challenged Bleddyn and Rhiwallon at the Battle of Mechain in an attempt to win back part of their father's kingdom.
 However, they were defeated, one being killed and the other dying of exposure after the battle.

 Family

-Gruffudd married Ealdgyth, daughter of Earl Ælfgar of Mercia after he abducted, and married, the wife (name unknown) of Hywel ab Edwin in 1041.
-Gruffudd had at least three children: two sons called Maredudd and Idwal, both of whom died at the Battle of Mechain in 1069, and a daughter, Nest ferch Gruffudd, who married Osbern fitzRichard of Richard's Castle.
-Their daughter Nest ferch Osbern (Nesta of Hereford) married Bernard de Neufmarché.
+Gruffudd married Ealdgyth, daughter of Ælfgar, Earl of Mercia after he abducted, and married, the wife (name unknown) of Hywel ab Edwin in 1041.
+Gruffudd had at least three children: two sons called Maredudd and Idwal, both of whom died at the Battle of Mechain in 1069, and a daughter, Nest ferch Gruffudd, who married Lord Osbern fitzRichard.
+His widow, Ealdgyth, later became the Queen Consort of England of Harold Godwinson, with the latter becoming the step-father of Gruffudd's children.

+Gruffudd's granddaughter, Nest ferch Osbern (Nesta of Hereford), married Bernard de Neufmarché, the first Norman Conqueror of Wales, and they became the parents of Countess Sibyl de Neufmarché, mother of Roger FitzMiles, 2nd Earl of Hereford, and grandmother of Humphrey III de Bohun, who married Scottish princess Margaret of Huntingdon, Duchess of Brittany.
 Gruffudd may have had another son, Owain ap Gruffudd, who died in 1059.